 Settings: Remote NZB Interface

-Options that don't fall neatly into any of the aforementioned categories are generally put under Advanced.
+Setup options that don't fall neatly into any of the aforementioned categories are generally put under Advanced.
 Some of them actually are advanced.
 Others are really not very advanced.
 If you didn’t find what you were looking for anywhere else, you can always try to see if it’s under this section.

 Navigating Newsbin Pro

-You'll notice that Newsbin has a lot of options.
+You'll notice that Newsbin has support for a lot of options.
 For those that are just getting the hang of Usenet, Newsbin is a bit of a cluster-jam.
-After a while, you'll get used to the layout, but for users that are seeing it for the first time, it can be quite intimidating.
+After a while, you'll get used to the layout of the windows, but for users that are seeing it for the first time, it can be quite intimidating.
 That's largely due to the fact that the software employs a freeware library of icon-buttons.
 While useful, these buttons are for convenience and largely redundant.
 Eventually, they'll become your new best friends.
 If you hover over them for a second, they will explain to you what they do.
 But there's nothing you can do with these icons that you cannot also do from the drop-down menu above them.
 They are just there for easy access.
 So do not be alarmed!

-The software also operates on a series of tabs and windows.
+Newsbin Pro also operates on a series of tabs and windows.
 Assuming that you're looking at a freshly loaded session, you'll notice that the screen is basically divided into two windows:

-The Right Click Menus
+Right Click Menus in Newsbin Pro

-For instance, if you're in a tab that is displaying the contents of a group, you'll have different options for downloading a file, marking the post, seeing the contents of the post, and even replying to the post if you are so inclined.
+For instance, if you're in a tab that is displaying the contents of a group, you'll have different options to click for downloading a file, marking the post, seeing the contents of the post, and even replying to the post if you are so inclined.

-If you look in the Downloads window you'll find a different set of options for the right-click menu.
+If you look in the Downloads window, you'll find a different set of options for the right-click menu.
 Here you can pause a download, set its priority, remove it from the download list, and more.

 Main Menu: File

-The File Menu has about 5 basic options, one of which is Exit.
+The File Menu has support for 5 basic options, one of which is Exit.
 Newsbin also allows you to save your current configuration, or save your current configuration as a backup before you modify it.
 If you choose to save your current configuration under a different filename, you will need to rename it manually as Newsbin.nbi when you want to switch back to your saved settings.